-Jennifer Elder, Head, Sciences and Social Sciences and Subject Librarian for Psychology, Women, Gender & Sexuality Studies, Education, and QTM
+Jennifer Elder, Head, Sciences and Social Sciences Team and Subject Librarian for Biology (Interim), Education, LGBT Studies, Psychology, Women's, Gender, & Sexuality Studies, and QTM

 Michael Luther, Head, Assessment and User Experience

-Lisa Macklin, Associate Dean, Research, Engagement, and Scholarly Communications
+Lisa Macklin, Interim Dean and University Librarian, Associate Dean, Research, Engagement, and Scholarly Communications

 Sarah Morris, Head, Instruction and Engagement and Subject Librarian for English

 Chris Palazzolo, Head of Collection Management and Subject Librarian for Economics, Political Science, and French & Italian